glady/AlternatePHP/README.md

 ## System requirements

 - bitsadmin (for downloading binaries from http://windows.php.net/download)
-- unzip
+- unzip (if not available yet, please download from http://gnuwin32.sourceforge.net/packages/unzip.htm and put unzip.exe to your PATH)

-There should be no global installed PHP-Environment-Variables (like PHPRC) or other php.exe within PATH.
+There should be no global installed PHP-Environment-Variables (like PHPRC) or other php.exe within PATH

 ## Optional system configurations

-- it is recommended to add AlternatePHP (directory where php.bat is located) to your PAT
+It is recommended to add AlternatePHP (directory where php.bat is located) to your PATH

 ## Example